News

 Watering

 Salix should be kept well-watered, especially if being kept in its grower pot.
 It should not be allowed to dry out, even in winter months.
+Be sure to discard any excess water at the bottom of its pot if watering into a pot without drainage holes.

 Lighting